v-m/PropagationAnalysis/README.md

 ```
 Using the `-c` flag will copy all the dependencies in the working directory.
 To link external dependencies without copying it use `-C` instead.
 Moreover, if there is no dependencies, use the `-no-classpath` flag to skip any class path definition.

+##### Get calling informations via code instrumentation

+For fault localization and any other purpose, one can require to get the calling informations for each running test.
+To enable this feature, the smf tool will instrument code and inject snippet in the project to collect all those informations.
+To instrument the code, just pass the `-i` flag to the command.
+Note that produced files will be larger as they will also contains propagation informations.

 #### Create mutants

 Choose and create a mutation for a specific operator: